Android OS privacy settings: Tight level

 5. Select Google Assistant;

-6. Scroll down the page until you get to the Devices section and select your device from the list;
+6. Scroll down the page until you get to the General section and select your device from the list;

-8. To delete all your activity history, tap the three dots in the upper right corner of the screen;
+To delete all your activity history, tap the three dots in the upper right corner of the screen:

 Downside: After turning off Assistant, you will not be able to use its tips, voice search, or other capabilities of this service.
 If you are not ready to stop using it completely, you can limit some of its functions.